HomeLatest NewsEnterprise ITFreshworks Q2 revenue grows 18% to $204.7 million as losses narrow, AI products drive growth

 Preferred Source of Google

-Non-GAAP income from operations jumped to $44.8 million, up from $13.1 million a year earlier, while adjusted free cash flow rose to $54.3 million.
+Non-GAAP income from operations jumped to $44.8 million, up from $13.1 million a year earlier, while adjusted free flow rose to $54.3 million.
 Net cash provided by operating activities stood at $58.6 million, helping the company maintain a healthy cash reserve of $926.2 million as of June 30.

 “Freshworks delivered another strong quarter, exceeding our guidance and showing that more businesses are turning to AI-driven solutions that are quick to deploy and easy to use,” CEO and President Dennis Woodside said in a statement.